Xi1229/csNote/daily task.md

-daily task(2024.09.29)
+#### daily task(2024.09.29)

 1. working
-   - fix the bug of the screen;
+   - fix the bug of the screen; done
 2. self-study
    - leetcode 2  done;
    - data structure and algorithm 4.3-4.7  done;
    - review the HTML part  done
-   - make a pan for learning English
+   - make a pan for learning English not start
+3. why not finished
+   - prepare to go home

+daily task(2024.10.08)

+1. working
+   - display of the splash screen and login screen; done
+   - fix some bugs done;
+2. self-study
+   - leetcode 2; done(实现strStr中的KMP 算法难，需要经常回顾)
+   - data structure and algorithm 4.8-4.9
+   - English learning plan;
 3. why not finished